ArnavPednekar/Chip8_Emulator/README.md

-HIEEEEE :3 this was my first time makeing a solo c++ project like this one so plesase forgive me if you find any errors.
+HIEEEEE :3 this was my first time making a solo c++ project like this one so plesase forgive me if you find any errors.

 # CHIP-8 Emulator